conduktor/docs/features/consumer-groups-management.md

 ## Conduktor & Consumer Groups

-Conduktor does NOT create any Consumer Group, it does not need too.
+Conduktor does NOT change offsets of any Consumer Groups when consuming data, it does not need too.
 Therefore, it's totally transparent for your Kafka cluster: Conduktor won't leave any traces and will not create anything here, you're safe.

 ## How can I create a Consumer Group?

-_TLDR: you can't._
+_TLDR: you can, but you don't need to._

-Conduktor does not create any Consumer Group and there is currently no possibility to create them here, because it makes little sense.
-The Consumer Group should be created by your applications, to be used by themselves.
-Why would you create a Consumer Group in Conduktor itself?&#x20;
+Conduktor can be used to create a new Consumer Group, by selecting either one or multiple topics from the main Topics view and using the action to create a consumer group.
+It can be customized by setting the initial offsets for the selected topic(s) to either Earliest of Latest.
+This feature should be used only in corner-cases where you require to configure a pre-existing Consumer Group for your application.

-If you have a valid use-case, feel free to contact us.
+For any other functionality, Conduktor does not create any Consumer Groups.
+Ideally, the Consumer Group should be created by your applications, to be used by themselves.

 ## How to delete a Consumer Group?